ultraio/ultra-discord-uniq-roles-bot/README.md

 ### Production

-Builds both Client & Server, then Starts the Bot.
+Builds the Server, then Starts the Bot.
+Uses `.env` values

-HTML files are automatically built to `packages/server/dist/html`.

 ```
 npm run start -ws